-Kumasi, June 18, GNA - Odeneho Kwaku Appiah, Kwabre West constituency chairman of the NPP, has expressed misgivings at the circumstances under which a case involving him and an activist of the NPP in the constituency had been transferred from High Court Five to Four in Kumasi.
+Kumasi, June 10, GNA - Odeneho Kwaku Appiah, Chairman of the Kwabre West constituency of the NPP, has petitioned the Chief Justice, expressing misgivings at the circumstances under which a case involving him and one Alfred Kobi was transferred from the Kumasi High Court 'five' to High Court 'four'.

 Briefing newsmen in Kumasi on Friday, Odeneho Appiah called for the order of transfer to be revoked so as to ensure smooth trial of the case.